lmendiboure/5G-Course/5G-Architecture/README.md

 </div>

-**Q.21 What is Open5GS?
+**Q.21** What is Open5GS?
 What is UERANSIM?
-Why these tools need to be used together?**
+Why these tools need to be used together?

 ### 2.1 Setting up virtual machines

-Note: These virtual machines have been proposed by Katharina Kohls (https://kkohls.org/index.html)
+Note: These virtual machines have been designed and shared by Katharina Kohls (https://kkohls.org/index.html)

 Password for virtual machines: *5g* ; Set Keyboard to french: *setxkbmap fr*

-Two machines are avaibable there:
+Two machines will be used:
   - one for the Core Network (Open5GS)
   - one for the RAN (UERANSIM)

 *Note:* Everytime you launch the open5gs VM, you will have to launch the following script `5gs_tun_setup.sh` on Desktop.
 This will be required to enable internet connection for 5G users.

-*Note:* `QWERTY` -> `AZERTY` : `setxkbmap fr` in a terminal
+*Note:* `QWERTY` -> `AZERTY`: `setxkbmap fr` in a terminal

 ### 2.2 Trying a first communication